ansible/ansible-lint/src/ansiblelint/rules/var_naming.md

 For more information see the [creating valid variable names][var-names] topic in Ansible documentation and [Naming things (Good Practices for Ansible)][cop].

+You should also be fully aware of [special variables][magic-vars], also known as magic variables, especially as most of them can only be read.
+While Ansible will just ignore any attempt to set them, the linter will notify the user, so they would not be confused about a line that does not effectively do anything.

 Possible errors messages:

 - `var-naming[non-string]`: Variables names must be strings.